simonsedge/Computational_Thinking/README.md

-# Computational Thinking For Problem Solving (University of Pennsylvania Engineering Online Learning)
+# PART 1 - Full Course by University of Pennsylvania Engineering Online Learning

 ## 4 pillars of computational thinking:
 - Decomposition (taking a complex problem and breaking it into more manageable sub-problems)